hatz2/nostale-dmg-calculator/README.md

 As the title says this is a damage calculator (PVE only) for the MMORPG Nostale.
 The formula used in this calculator can be found [here](https://forum.de.nostale.gameforge.com/forum/thread/617-schadensberechnung/).
 The damage output should be pretty close to the official server but the calculator still lacks a lot of functionality.
 This is (kind of) my first web project and the code is probably not the best so don't judge it.

-## Disclaimer

-This project is an independent work done for educational purposes and without any intention of infringing the copyrights of the original game.
-All images, names and other elements belong to their respective owners and are used for reference and learning purposes only.

-If rights holders consider that any content infringes their rights, they can contact us to request its immediate removal.

 ## How to use

 I think it's pretty intuitive but basically you only have to do set up a few things: